 - Support group, book-club, walking group… whatever!
 Find a tribe and hold each other accountable by getting together often as mother’s who need a break.

 - If this means getting a gym membership with day-care do it!
 Self-love and improvement while getting a break from the kiddies is always a plus.

 - There are days where I feel like all I do is serve my family.
 But, thinking outside of your home might put your life into perspective and discover that perhaps your family situation is not as bad as it first appeared.
 How can you help serve your neighbor?

-- My daughter and I were in a community play together over one summer – this was a answer to my prayers.
-I was going through some hard personal loss and was feeling lost.
+- My daughter and I were in a community play together one summer and it was a answer to my prayers.
+I just had a miscarriage and felt depressed and personally lost.
 Preparing for months for this play meant I got to be Morgan for several hours a week.

 - Even though my daughter was with me at times, it wasn’t in the same home setting.

 - I got to be Morgan again and perform on stage- something I have craved to do for years!
 Lexie and I performed and shared our passion together.
 Summer of 2017 was seriously the best!